top of page

-Leda and the Swan is a poem that recounts the story of the Rape of Leda by Zeus.
-In the Greek tale, Zeus who was famous for being a horny God who lusted after dozens of women besides his wife Hera, took a liking to Leda.
+Leda and the Swan is a poem that recounts the story of the rape of Leda by Zeus.
+In the Greek tale, Zeus who was famous for being a God who lusted after dozens of women besides his wife Hera, took a liking to Leda.

-He came up with the brilliant idea of pursuing Leda without his jealous wife knowing by transforming into a swan.
-This eventually leads to Leda being raped by Zeus and giving birth to Polydeuces and Helen, who later became the famed Helen of Troy.
+He came up with the clever idea of pursuing Leda without his jealous wife knowing by transforming into a swan.
+This eventually leads to Leda being raped or seduced (depending on the interpretation of the tale) by Zeus and giving birth to Polydeuces and Helen, who later becomes the famed Helen of Troy or "the face that launched a thousand ships.

 There have been various interpretations of the myth.
 Most artistic depictions from the Greek-Roman era, Renaissance, and later periods portray the event as consensual and erotic.
-A fewer number of artistic depictions portray it as rape.
+A fewer number of them portray it as rape.

 Yeats’ poem falls in the latter category.
-The poem is written fully from the perspective of Leda and seems to suggest that the violent act bred a chain of even more violent events.
+The poem is written fully from the perspective of Leda and seems to suggest that the violent act was responsible for breeding a chain of even more violent historical events.

 1. The full text of the poem